harplife/zettelkasten/cpp_hello_window_code.md

-This is boilerplate code to create a simple window with OpenGL, as per the guide [[study_LearnOpenGL]].
+This is boilerplate code to create a simple window with OpenGL, as per the guide [[study_LearnOpenGL_GettingStarted]].

 ```C++
 #include <iostream>